Skip to content

 Stage View can also help you control what festival sections can see.

-This is useful when a section should be able to open Stage View for a specific venue without giving that same access to every section in the festival.
+Try the Access feature when a Festival Section should be able to open Stage View for a specific venue without giving that same access to every section in the festival.

 In the Performances tab, admins can click the Access button to manage performance info sharing.